shpasser/GaeSupportL5/README.md

         GAE_CACHE_ROUTES_FILE: true
 ```

-In order to use `config.php` and `routes.php` files they have to be generated using
+In order to use `config.php` first generate it using the `--cache-config` option of
+`php artisan gae:setup` command. `routes.php` has to be generated using
-`php artisan config:cache` and `php artisan routes:cache` commands.
+`php artisan routes:cache` command.

 Additionally the initialization of GSC bucket can be skipped to boost the performance:
 ```yml